 If you have met the prerequisites and configured Driver Automation Tool, the Process log should look this way.

-– Next, I will navigate to the MDT Settings Tab and select the right “Deployment Share” I wish to extract the Drivers to.
+– Next, I will navigate to the MDT Settings Tab.
+Then select the right “Deployment Share” I wish to extract the Drivers to.

 – And click on Create/Extract/Import.

-When this step is completed, the second step to download the second Model and Make of the Dell Driver will begin.
-I only selected two make and model, but if you select over two, one will have to finish before the other download, extraction, and import can happen.
+make and models, but if you select over two, one will have to finish before the other starts downloading, extracting, and then the import can happen.
 Here is the process log for the second Dell device.

-Head to the Storage Location, you will see the two Dell device Drivers have been download, extracted and imported into the location you defined.
+You should head to the Storage Location.
+You will see the two Dell device Drivers have been download, extracted and imported into the location you defined.

 Also, launch the MDT and navigate to the DeploymentShare you selected to have the Drivers, download, extracted and imported into.
 You will find the drivers uploaded using the folder structure you defined.
 That is all 🙂